open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-04.md

 date: 2023-05-02
 author: '[Pranay Prateek](https://github.com/pranay01) (SigNoz)'
 ---

-<i>Note: The answers are provided by a mix of OTel community members and
-end-users to the best of their knowledge.
-The answers are not official recommendations by OpenTelemetry.</i>

 For the month of April 2023, the OpenTelemetry end-user group meet took place for users in the Asia-Pacific (APAC) region.
 Due to KubeCon EU, the AMER and EMEA sessions did not take place; however, we will have meetings for all 3